washt/washt.github.io/about.md

 title: About
 permalink: /about/
 ---
-Tucker.
+Tucker
+C.S. undergrad at Old Dominion University

-I enjoy:
+Some things I like:

 * Making games
 * Percussion
 * Mountain Biking and Adventures
 * Word Jousting

-C.S. undergrad at Old Dominion University.

 Relavant Studies: